-Toddlers: Most toddlers (children between the age of 1 and 3 years) need between 12 and 14 hours of sleep over a 24-hour period.
+Toddlers: Children 1-2 years of age should have 11-14 hours of sleep over a 24-hour period.
 This may be split up between nighttime sleeping and a nap or two during the daytime.
 It may take several weeks of experimenting before you discover what works best for your toddler.

 How do sleep needs change during the toddler and preschool years?

 Toddlers: By the end of the second year, naps typically decrease to once a day lasting up to three hours.
 Most toddlers move from cribs to beds between the ages of 2 and 3.
 Toddlers often do not look forward to bedtime.
 They do not want to be separated from the parent/guardian or miss out on any of the fun activities they feel might be going on.
 Common sleep problems at this age include bedtime resistance, night awakening(s) and difficulty returning to sleep.
 Other problems can include nighttime fears and nightmares.

 Preschoolers: Napping begins to trail off, although most preschoolers can still benefit from taking a nap.
 The best way to do this is to establish a set routine time for napping or simply quiet or relaxing time in the child’s bedroom.
 Even if your child can't sleep, try to set aside some "quiet time" in the early afternoon for your child to relax.
 Around an hour a day is a sufficient amount of time.
 Sleep problems are common during these preschool years.
 These problems can include resisting going to sleep and waking frequently at night.
 Also common during the preschool years are nighttime fears, nightmares, sleepwalking and sleep terrors.

 How can I help my toddler or preschooler sleep well?

 You can do a number of things to establish an excellent bedtime routine to ensure that your toddler gets enough sleep.
 When setting up a bedtime routine, keep these things in mind: